hindman/optopus/README.md

 Most argument parsing libraries start from the most basic model of command-line
 usage: an ordered sequence of positionals along with an unordered set of short and long options that can be freely mixed among the positionals and that can take zero or more ordered parameters.
-That basic framework is sometimes extended to support mutually exclusive options and subcommand-style programs.

 The argparse library is a representative example in this vein: it does a reasonable job for common use cases but struggles with command-lines that